maxineAPS/energy-dissipation-metamaterial-dataset/README.md

 ## Overview

-This repository contains the first open-source, physically validated dataset of microscale hyperelastic metamaterials.
+This repository contains the first open-source, physically validated dataset of microscale hyperelastic metamaterials obtained by interpolating between eight TPMS primitives.
 The dataset comprises the results of 274 uniaxial compression experiments on unique 3D-printed TPMS structures.

 This data was collected for the paper:
 **Data-Efficient Discovery of Hyperelastic TPMS Metamaterials with Extreme Energy Dissipation**